US STOCKS-Futures tick up, fiscal cliff angst lingers

 * Cerberus may join Virtu bid for Knight Capital -WSJ

-NEW YORK, Dec 4 U.S. stock index futures edged up in low volume on Tuesday as the market remains hostage to negotiations in Washington on how to avert a "fiscal cliff" that could push the U.S. economy into recession.
+NEW YORK, Dec 4 U.S. stock index futures edged up in low volume on Tuesday as the market continues to be hostage to negotiations in Washington on how to avert a "fiscal cliff" that could push the U.S. economy into recession.

-Republicans in Congress proposed steep spending cuts to bring down the budget deficit on Monday but gave no ground on President Barack Obama's call to raise taxes on the wealthiest Americans, and the proposal was dismissed by the White House.
+* Congress Republicans proposed steep spending cuts on Monday but gave no ground on President Barack Obama's call to raise taxes, and the proposal was dismissed by the White House.

-Headlines about the negotiations have dominated market action, with many investors expecting the two sides to come up with a deal before the year-end deadline that could trigger a rally in equities.
+* Headlines about the negotiations have dominated market action of late, with many expecting Congress to come up with a deal that could trigger a rally in equities.

-"Support (for the market) is based on a belief that Washington will come to some agreement before we go over the fiscal cliff," said Art Hogan, managing director of Lazard Capital Markets in New York.

-He said that while the politicians are more concerned with showing a hard line in public, "their staffers are looking for middle ground.
-On the first show of flexibility from either side we'll get a relief rally."

-U.S. stocks fell on Monday as disappointing numbers on U.S. factory activity overshadowed optimism about China's economic growth.
+* U.S. stocks struggled on Monday to extend the previous week's gains, dropping as disappointing numbers on U.S. factory activity dampened optimism about China's economic growth.
+The Dow Jones industrial average fell 0.46 percent to 12,965.60 at the close.
+The S&P 500 declined 0.47 percent to 1,409.46 and the Nasdaq Composite dropped 0.27 percent, to 3,002.20.

 * Dow down 0.26 pct, S&P 500 down 0.20 pct, Nasdaq down 0.16 pct (Updates to mid-afternoon, changes byline)